jonaslanzlinger/software-city-project/week-2-README.md

 ### My own Requirements for the project
 * We want to be able to visualize biometric data provided by the team.
 This data should be aggregated in such a way, that the data is available in an easy-to-parse format.
 * We want to visualize various different software metrics and display them.
-* Only one kind of visualization: Software City.
+* Only one kind of visualization: software city.
 But different kind of aggregation types:
   * 3D visualization of a software city
   * 2D visualization of a software city
   * select visualization parameters by metric or biometric data